NoesisGUI

 Overview

-The Grid Element is a powerful and versatile layout Element that can be divided up into an internal grid of Rows and Columns to which its children can be assigned.
+The Grid Element is a powerful and versatile layout Element that can be divided up into an internal grid of Columns and Rows to which its children can be assigned.

 Documentation_Element_Grid_GridExample.png